ctsuu/Behavioral-Cloning/README.md

 ## Results

-In this project, 10 epochs seems enough to drop the loss to 0.003-ish range. it will be barelly go through the training track.
+In this project, 20 epochs seems enough to drop the loss to 0.037-ish range. it will be barelly go through the training track.
+The training slows down at about 15 epoch.
 There are more tune up can be done to make it drive smoothly and safely.

 ## Driving fine tune